erichen0208/DB-final/README.md

 docker compose down -v
 ```

-- After the container is running successfully, do the below setup
+- After the container is running successfully (should wait a second), do the below initialization:

 ```sh
 # Initialize mysql